 What should be done before undertaking work?

 For everyone’s safety, anyone who has not undergone asbestos training as required by the Asbestos Management Program should refrain from:

 • Pulling wires or fishing wires behind walls or above ceiling tiles

 Please contact Facilities Management at extension 2400 for assistance.

-Please be aware that Concordia has strict procedures in place for the proper management of asbestos.
-Constructions zones that require asbestos abatement are professionally handled, sealed shut and personal protective equipment and special training is required when working inside.
+Concordia has strict procedures in place for the proper management of asbestos.
+Construction zones that require asbestos abatement are professionally handled, sealed shut and personal protective equipment and special training is required when working on these sites.

-During renovations you may see the following signage on doors entering into constructions zones.
+During renovations you may see the following signage on doors entering into construction zones.
 This signage is require by law at worksites where asbestos abatement is taking place.